fission/fission/Documentation/wip/environments-v2.md

   annoying to wait until runtime to see a syntax error that could have been caught on function upload.

+* Starting a Pod without knowing the functions has its limitations: we can't set CPU/memory limits, we can't mount volumes (persistent volumes, secrets, configmaps).
+We also can't change the namespace the Pod is in.

 * Not great for a large code base

 * Some people want to operate at the image level but still get the